How Equitable Solar Solutions Repurposes Old Solar Panels

 Their mission is to educate and empower youth and community members to make an impact through sustainability and green solutions.

 One of the ways Coldharbour Institute does this is through their Equitable Solar Solutions™ (ESS) program, which is dedicated to making solar energy more accessible to the low-income residents in Gunnison, Colorado.

 While working with Western Colorado University, Stromberg gave his students a mission.
 With 12 used solar panels on hand, he asks, “How can we use these assets to create the greatest value for those in our community with the greatest need?”

 The students devised and implemented a plan with the city of Gunnison to install the panels on a local ice rink.
 The rink eventually ended up putting the money that was saved from utility bills into a program to help low-income residents with their energy bills.
 Thus, ESS was born.

-Providing Clean Energy for Those Most in Need
+Providing Clean Energy for Low-Income Households

 ESS acquires old panels from solar companies, or individuals who are upgrading their current home solar panel system.
 The program then helps install the donated solar panels for households struggling to pay their utility bills.

 However, the extremely cold winter temperatures, arid conditions, and high altitudes of the Gunnison Basin create significant challenges to its population.
 The well-being of residents is greatly dependent on their access to efficient and sustainable energy.
 This challenge is heightened by the extreme isolation of the area.

 Furthermore, climate change is creating a greater demand for clean energy than ever before.
 With ESS supplying low-income households with used solar panels, the program is combating climate change two-fold.